-(i) the sub-region with no recommended At-Risk Applications from the same Application Round; and (ii) the sub-region that was the most underserved during the Application Round during the year immediately preceding the current Application Round.
+(i) the sub-region with no recommended At-Risk Applications from the same Application Round; and

+(ii) the sub-region that was the most underserved during the Application Round during the year immediately preceding the current Application Round.

 (E) Statewide Collapse (Step 5).
 Any credits remaining after the Rural Collapse, including those in any sub-region in the State, will be combined into one "pool."
 The funds will be used to award the highest scoring Application (not selected in a prior step) in the most underserved sub-region in the State compared to the amount originally made available in each sub-region.
+In Uniform State Service Regions containing a county with a population that exceeds one million, the Board may not allocate more than the maximum percentage of credits available for Elderly Developments, unless there are no other qualified Applications in the subregion.
+The Department will, for each such Urban subregion, calculate the maximum percentages on its website.
 This process will continue until the funds remaining are insufficient to award the next highest scoring Application in the next most underserved sub-region.
 In the event that more than one sub-region is underserved by the same percentage, the priorities described in clauses (i) and (ii) of this subparagraph will be used to select the next most underserved sub-region:

-(i) the sub-region with no recommended At-Risk Applications from the same Application Round; and (ii) the sub-region that was the most underserved during the Application Round during the year immediately preceding the current Application Round.
+(i) the sub-region with no recommended At-Risk Applications from the same Application Round; and

+(ii) the sub-region that was the most underserved during the Application Round during the year immediately preceding the current Application Round.